-I live in the East end of Orleans and have been a volunteer with the Condors for the past 7 years.
-For those 7 years I have worked with the East end group, was part of the expansion from Rockland to the now 2 hours of ice time at Earl Armstrong and as we head into the 2018-2019 I am honoured to have been named as the Head Coach of our Gloucester programming!
+I live in the East end of Orleans and have been a volunteer with the Condors for the past 8 years.
+For those 8 years I mainly worked with the east-end programs with Coach Lloyd, and eventually stepped into the role of Head Coach!

-When I am not at the rink on Saturdays, or lending a hand to help set up with fundraisers, you can find me watching Sens hockey, playing rugby, talking about Condor’s hockey and studying, because this coming April I will be graduating with my degree in Bachelors of Science in Nursing!
+When I am not at the rink on Saturdays, or lending a hand to help set up with fundraisers, you can find me watching Sens hockey, playing rugby, talking about Condor’s hockey and working as a nurse here in Ottawa.
 As a registered nurse, my passion will be to work with gastrointestinal patients, specifically those with Crohn’s and Colitis; however, my dream would be in a specialty where I could work with special needs children.

 Being a volunteer with the Capital City Condors organization has truly shaped me into the person I am today.
 Every day I find myself counting down until Saturday for practice and getting to see all of the smiling faces of our players and their wonderful families.